sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_python.rst

         return steenrod_algebra_basis(n, basis=self._basis_name, p=self.prime)

-Second, do not import at the top level of your module a third-party module that will take a long time to initialize (e.g. matplotlib).
+Second, do not import at the top level of your module a third-party module that will take a long time to initialize (e.g. :mod:`matplotlib`).
 As above, you might instead import specific components of the module when they are needed, rather than at the top level of your file.